 A large fragment has been found of an asteroid that punched a 160km-wide hole in the Earth's surface.

+The beachball-sized fossil meteorite was drilled out of South Africa's 145-million-year-old (± 0.8) Morokweng crater.
 It is a unique discovery because large objects are widely believed to completely melt or vaporise as they collide with the planet.

 Writing in the journal Nature, an international team says the find will further knowledge on asteroid impacts.

-we report the discovery of a large (25-cm), unaltered, fossil meteorite, and several smaller fragments within the impact melt of the giant (> 70 km diameter), 145-Myr-old Morokweng crater, South Africa.
+“we report the discovery of a large (25-cm), unaltered, fossil meteorite, and several smaller fragments within the impact melt of the giant (> 70 km diameter), 145-Myr-old Morokweng crater, South Africa.
 The large fragment (clast) resembles an LL6 chondrite breccia, but contains anomalously iron-rich silicates, Fe-Ni sulphides, and no troilite or metal.
 It has chondritic chromium isotope ratios and identical platinum-group element ratios to the bulk impact melt.
 These features allow the unambiguous characterization of an impactor at a large crater.
-Furthermore, the unusual composition of the meteorite suggests that the Morokweng asteroid incorporated part of the LL chondrite parent body not represented by objects at present reaching the Earth.
+Furthermore, the unusual composition of the meteorite suggests that the Morokweng asteroid incorporated part of the LL chondrite parent body not represented by objects at present reaching the Earth.”

+The Morokweng crater is one of the largest on Earth, and was formed at the boundary of the Jurassic and Cretaceous periods.
+Created by an asteroid measuring about 5-10km in diameter, the impact bowl lies hidden beneath the sand of the Kalahari Desert.
 Scientists discovered the meteorite fossil by drilling bore holes into the impact melt - the area where the asteroid fused with the Earth - in the centre of the crater.

 S 26° 28' E 23° 32'